blocksds/sdk/docs/content/tutorial/intermediate/using_the_arm7/index.md

 You can check the following example:
 [`examples/debug/nocash_debug`](https://github.com/blocksds/sdk/tree/master/examples/debug/nocash_debug)

+The text gets printed to a special window in no$gba, and to the terminal in melonDS.

 {{< callout type="warning" >}}
 The standard C library functions to print text are very big, and the ARM7 doesn't have a lot of available memory for code and data.
 It's very likely that